carletonai/CuMind/README.md

-# MuZero
+# CuMind

-A clean, elegant implementation of the MuZero algorithm in PyTorch.
+A clean, elegant implementation of the CuMind algorithm in PyTorch.

 ## Contributing
 For guidelines on contributing to this project, please see the [CONTRIBUTING](CONTRIBUTING) document.